Informfully/Experiments/experiments/recsys_2025/PLD_EPD_preparation/README.md

 Therefore, we provide a script for generating it:
 **`PLD_train_uir_processing.py`**

-The idea is it incorporates train impression logs, train user history, and test user history.
+The idea is to incorporate train impression logs, train user history, and test user history.

 ### Required Files